How to Make Christmas Tree Quilt Blocks with Selvage Lights!

 These are so much fun to make and you can use them in endless ways.
 Just sew a bunch together for a unique Christmas quilt in any size you choose, or sprinkle them into other Christmas projects at will.

 This is an adaptation of Amy Smart’s Modern Christmas Tree Quilt Block Tutorial.
-The method for making the trees belongs to Amy who blogs at Diary of a Quilter and I want to give her full credit.
+The method for making the trees belongs to Amy who blogs at Diary of a Quilter.
 The idea of decorating them with selvages and how you do that is mine.

 If you head over to Amy’s tutorial and familiarize yourself with how it works, this post will make more sense to you.
 So I’ll wait while you do that. 😊